dustinpfister/blog_posts/_posts/threejs-spotlights.md

 ## 7 - Conclusion

 There is much more to know about spotlights, and lights in general as well as the differences in the materials that respond to lights like the spotlight.
 As I author more content on three.js, and update more demos, I often get around to updating by older content on three.js now and then, and this post is no exception to this.
+When I first wrote this post back in 2018 I was using r91 of three.js, and a of this writing I was using r127, and it would look like not much of anything has changed when it comes to spotlights at least.

+Yet another kind of light to work with in three.js is the [point light](/2019/06/02/threejs-point-light/) that can be used to shine light in all directions from a given point in the scene.
+This is the kind of light that I often fine myself using in examples as I tend to like that kind of nature of the point light.